 Pocket Concussion Recognition Tool (PCRT).
 The PCRT, is a side-line evaluation which can be administered by medical or non-medical professionals to detect a probable concussion.
-A conclusion of a probable concussion should be made if one or more symptoms is present in the following categories: visible cues of suspected concussion (loss of consciousness, balance problems, dazed gaze), symptoms of a concussion (headache, dizziness, confusion), and poor memory function.
+A conclusion of a probable concussion should be made if one or more symptoms is present in the following categories; visible cues of suspected concussion (loss of consciousness, balance problems, dazed gaze), symptoms of a concussion (headache, dizziness, confusion), and memory function.

 Brain Scan - Brain scans are computerized images of the brain generated by placing the participant on a padded plastic bed that slides into the scanner.
 The scan is non-invasive (does not enter or penetrate the body) and painless.
-These images are used to examine the brain for any possible abnormalities that may be causing some discomfort.
-The standard brain imaging techniques do not reveal any obvious big negative changes in the structure of the brain associated with concussions.
-However, recent research indicates that there may be smaller changes following a concussion.
-The brain scans will be conducted in order to see if there are any small changes to your son's brain structure as a result of the concussion.
-Any small structural changes after concussion will be recorded, and reports will be forwarded on to the medical teams employed by you and/or your son's school.
+These images are used to examine the brain for any possible abnormalities in the brain that may be causing some discomfort.
+The standard brain imaging techniques do not reveal any gross structural abnormalities associated with concussions.
+However, recent research indicates that there may be small changes following a concussion.
+If your son is in the control group, the scan will be done in order to compare your son's brain structure to the rugby group participants'.
 If any abnormalities are discovered, a pediatric neurosurgeon will review the scans and advise you and your family on the best course of action.
-It is important to note that as with the other assessment measures, the brain scan is part of the research assessment and not part of clinical management of the concussion injury.